LeviSchuck/levischuck.com/posts/2017-02-13-pico-8-tiny-fantasy-console.md

 abide by and respect limitations.
-As opposed to using `malloc` and `new` all over the place, console programming requires preallocation and pools to be predictable and resiliant in a constrained environment.
+As opposed to using `malloc` and `new` all over the place, console programming requires preallocation and pools to be predictable and resilient in a constrained environment.

 It looks like [lexaloffle][] decided to make an engine of sorts, combined with development tools to make things happen!